 GEO-CVD ’14 was a great success, with over 100 individual Hill meetings scheduled for the 40+ participants this year.
 The overarching message for GEO-CVD is the importance of continued federal investment in geoscience research and development … [Read More]

-September 30, 2014 – The 86th annual meeting of the Eastern Section of the Seismological Society of America, hosted by the College of Charleston Department of Geology and Environmental Geosciences, will be held 2–4 November 2014 at the Francis Marion Hotel in Charleston, South Carolina.
+October 29, 2014 – The 86th annual meeting of the Eastern Section of the Seismological Society of America, hosted by the College of Charleston Department of Geology and Environmental Geosciences, will be held next week, 2–4 November 2014, at the Francis Marion Hotel in Charleston, South Carolina.